jewelsofthought/neshama/site/posts/parashot/Vayikra.md

 (Rashi)

-The korban, which was the vehicle of the elevation of the world to G‑d, had to include “representatives” of all four sectors of creation: the inanimate world, the vegetable world, the animal world and the human world.
+The korban, which was the vehicle of the elevation of the world to G‑d, had to include "representatives" of all four sectors of creation: the inanimate world, the vegetable world, the animal world and the human world.
 Thus the korban was offered by a human being, and consisted of an animal, grain and salt.

 (Rabbi Isaac Luria)